 The University believes that students must take responsibility for their own conduct.
 Under some circumstances, students also must take responsibility for the conduct of a group, or individual members of the group of which they are part.
-The group may be informal, such as a study group, or formal, such as a recognized student organization.
+Misconduct by individual members of a group thus may become a matter for disciplinary action against the individual, the group, and the group leadership.
+Groups may be informal, such as a study group, or formal, such as a recognized student organization.

 The University has Four Student Disciplinary Systems:

 Area Admission Review Systems in the College, graduate divisions, professional schools, and the Graham School address violations of University policies and regulations and other breaches of the standards of behavior expected of University students who have accepted admission but have not yet assumed the role of a student at the University.
-Area Admission Review Systems are described here.

 Area Disciplinary Systems in the College, graduate divisions, professional schools, and the Graham School address violations of University policies and regulations and other breaches of the standards of behavior expected of University students.

 University-wide Disciplinary System is a procedure for student offenses that involve unlawful discrimination or sexual misconduct (including sexual harassment, sexual assault, domestic violence, dating violence, and stalking).

 Disciplinary System for Disruptive Conduct provides a set of processes and standards that ensure the fair and impartial investigation of allegations that a student has engaged in disruptive conduct, i.e., conduct that falls outside of the principles of free expression and meets the definition supplied by Statute 21.
-The Disciplinary System for Disruptive Conduct is described here.